m0on4eva/disint/README.md

 What mean DisInt ?

-    DisInt is the contraction of "Discord"and "Osint"
+    DisInt is the contraction of "Discord" and "Osint"

 Usage & setup